zitadel/zitadel/docs/docs/guides/authentication/identity-brokering.md

 ![Configure identity provider](/img/console_org_identity_provider.gif)

 ### 4.Send the primary domain scope on the authorization request
+ZITADEL will show a set of identity providers by default.
+This configuration can be changed by users with the [manager role] (https://docs.zitadel.ch/docs/concepts/zitadel/objects/managers) `IAM_OWNER`.

-The default policy which will be shown on the login is always the ZITADEL default configruation.
-As soon as the user has entered the loginname and ZITADEL can identitfy to which organization he belongs, we will trigger the settings of the organization.
+An organization's login settings will be shown

+- as soon as the user has entered the loginname and ZITADEL can identitfy to which organization he belongs; or
+- by sending a primary domain scope.
 To get your own configuration you will have to send the [primary domain scope](https://docs.zitadel.ch/docs/apis/openidoauth/scopes#reserved-scopes) in your [authorization request](https://docs.zitadel.ch/docs/guides/authentication/login-users/#auth-request) .
 The primary domain scope will restrict the login to your organization, so only users of your own organization will be able to login, also your branding and policies will trigger.